<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Save for retirement through pre-tax or Roth after-tax contributions, or both.
 You choose investment options for your savings.

-You’re immediately 100 percent vested in your contributions to your account.
+You’re immediately 100% vested in your contributions to your account.

 Part 2: Kaiser Permanente Supplemental Savings and Retirement Plan

-After 2 years of service, Kaiser Permanente contributes 5 percent of your base salary to this plan.
+After two years of service, Kaiser Permanente contributes 5% of your base salary to this plan.
 You can also make after-tax contributions and choose your investment options.
-You’re immediately 100 percent vested in contributions to your account.
+You’re immediately 100% vested in contributions to your account.

-Part 3: This defined benefit pension plan provides retirement income based on your compensation and years of service when you retire.
+This defined benefit pension plan provides retirement income based on your compensation and years of service when you retire.
 Kaiser Permanente makes all contributions to this plan.
-You are vested in the plan after 5 years of service.
+You are vested in the plan after five years of service.

 Life and Accident Insurance

-Life and accident insurance protect your loved ones in the event of a serious injury or death.
+This insurance allows you to protect your loved ones in the event of a serious injury or death.
 Some of these benefits are optional, and others are included at no cost to you:

-Employee Life Insurance — coverage of 2 times your annual salary or a maximum of $50,000, at no cost to you
+Employee Life Insurance - coverage of two times your annual salary or a maximum of $50,000, at no cost to you.

-Accidental Death and Dismemberment — coverage for yourself of up to $350,000, and coverage for your spouse or domestic partner and children
+Accidental Death and Dismemberment - coverage for yourself of up to $350,000, and coverage for your spouse or domestic partner and children.
+Cost depends on the options you choose.

 Disability Income